 U.K. / MGM - Seven Arts Productions / 1965 / B+W / 123 minutes / Aspect Ratio: 1.66:1

 The luminous individuality of these characters is due to the expert screenplay by Ray Rigby, taken from his own theatrical play.
 Director Sidney Lumet adeptly handles Rigby's fiery dramatics like a machine gun with his customarily fast cutting, combined with lens distorted close-ups.
 He additionally elicits impassioned performances from his cast (including star Sean Connery in-between Bond films), all of whom dig deep to the emotional core of their roles.
 Practically every scene's a showstopper.
 The "on tap" cynical dialogue flows freely, the results of which we interpret as humorously sarcastic or frightfully threatening, sometimes both at once.
-Characters are presented to us with such distinction, their reactions to this oppressive environment so individually precise, the film resonates with a unique personal profundity.
+Characters are presented with such distinction, their reactions to this oppressive environment so individually precise, the film resonates with a unique personal profundity.
 The Hill also contains subtle moments of quiet compassion.
 There aren't many, but they really stand out when they happen amidst the tremendous emotional turbulence.

 The Hill is a Turner Classic Movies recommendation of the Month.
 It is scheduled to air on TCM (updated) Thursday, June 27 at 7am PST.